Shop the Birth Recovery & Postpartum Collection here.

 About seven to 10 days postpartum, the discharge changes to a brown or brown-pink color (called lochia serosa), and the consistency is more watery.
 This type of discharge can last a few weeks.

 Lochia will decrease in volume over time and will change from a yellowish discharge to a whitish discharge.
 By the time you visit your midwife or doctor at six weeks postpartum, you'll have just completed this process or will be in the final stages.
 A small percentage of women will still be spotting at the six-week postpartum visit, and scant bleeding can even last up to eight to 10 weeks postpartum.

 What can I do about it?

 Maternity pads are the best products to use during this time.
-They can feel diaper-like, yes, but they catch and hold a lot more volume than an overnight or heavy-flow maxi pad.
+They look giant, yes, but they catch and hold a lot more volume than an overnight or heavy-flow maxi pad.
 Maternity pads are also softer — most hospitals and birthing facilities provide them.
 At Bodily, we tested and reviewed six of the leading pads recommended for postpartum and selected the Covidien Maternity Pads, as these offer high absorbency, softness, strong adhesive, and length that is appropriate and necessary.
 They are offered in our Care For Birth Box and other recovery kits, as well as our Postpartum Recovery Bundle.

 Note: It is not recommended to use any type of inserted blood collector (such as tampons) due to the possible risk of infection or damage to sutures.